baimamboukar/go-gin-docker-k8s/README.md

 make test

-### VS Code Extensions
-To enhance the development experience, consider installing the following VS Code extensions...

-### CI/CD Workflow
-The project has a continuous integration workflow...

 ### API Documentation
-The API documentation is maintained using Postman.
-Click the button below to view and run the API documentation in Postman.
+The API documentation is done using Postman.

 ### Contributing
 Contributions are welcome.
 Feel free to open a pull request or branch from this project.